MecGlandorff/Banknotes/README.md

-The code is fully mine however
-Data is not mine it belongs to & thank you:
+The code is fully mine however the data is not mine it belongs to & thank you:

 DOI
 10.24432/C55P57